-The County Bridge and Road Improvement (CBRI) Fund receives a portion of the gasoline and diesel excise tax and gross production tax.
-The Oklahoma Tax Commission (OTC) apportions the monies monthly among all of the counties based on the County Road, CR Factor, which is updated annually by the Oklahoma Department of Transportation (ODOT).
-This formula takes into account average vehicle miles traveled in the county, county collector miles, and county terrain.
+The County Bridge and Road Improvement (CBRI) Fund receives a portion of the motor fuel excise tax and gross production taxes.
+The Oklahoma Department of Transportation (ODOT) divides the monies among all of the counties based on various formulas.
+These formulas consider county population, miles of county roads, and county land area.